 - ADL is the world’s leading organization monitoring, analyzing and combatting anti-Semitism.
-Through various methods, we endeavor to keep track of anti-Semitic trends and incidents around the world.
-However, much of the information we gather is anecdotal and second or third hand.
-ADL has long conducted surveys of anti-Semitic attitudes in the United States (since 1964) and Europe (since 2002), but we lacked data on the rest of the world – particularly in countries where there is no significant Jewish community.
+Through various methods, we track anti-Semitic trends and incidents around the world.
+ADL has long conducted surveys of anti-Semitic attitudes in the United States (since 1964) and Europe (since 2002), but we lacked data on the rest of the world – particularly in countries where there are none to limited Jewish communities.

 So now that ADL has all this data, what comes next?
 What are you doing with it?

-- We are sharing this data widely and are reaching out to governments, our partners in Jewish communities, NGOs and academia around the world to join us in analyzing these results and in considering how best to use this information in the ongoing effort to counteract anti-Semitism and promote Holocaust awareness.
+- We are sharing this data widely, as we have previously, and are reaching out to governments, our partners in Jewish communities, NGOs and academia around the world to join us in analyzing these results and in considering how best to use this information in the ongoing effort to counteract anti-Semitism and promote Holocaust awareness.

 - Given the breadth and diversity of the results, we have no “single answer” solution to battling the complex phenomenon of anti-Semitism.
-However, ADL has expertise and resources which have been utilized to combat anti-Semitism in the United States and internationally, and we encourage governments and communities to consider adopting these and other tools and programs.
+However, ADL has expertise and resources which have been utilized to combat anti-Semitism in the United States and internationally, and we encourage governments, communities and individuals to consider adopting these and other action steps.